On-site support for Stratford Halo

 What daily living allowance (food, travel, laundry, essentials) are displaced residents entitled to, and how should claims be submitted?

-If you have incurred any additional expenses due to your placement in a hotel or serviced apartment, we will reimburse you for reasonable expenses.
+If you incurred any additional expenses due to your placement in a hotel or serviced apartment, we will reimburse you for reasonable expenses.
 This could include having to use local laundry facilities, increased travel costs, parking costs at the hotel or others.
 Please discuss this with us in advance and send any receipts by email.

 When and how can residents access their homes to collect belongings?